Active Listening is a Superpower16/07/2021

 Listening to a friend in Crisis or under Stress

 When someone is distressed, one of the most powerful things you can do is help them talk through their problems & feelings.
 Key to this is to encourage them to talk and then to actively listen to what they are telling you.

-The past 18 months have been stressful for so many of us who have faced loneliness, isolation, loss of control, financial hardship, or bereavement.
+Thanks to Covid, the past couple of yearss have been stressful for so many of us who have faced loneliness, isolation, loss of control, financial hardship, or bereavement.
 Often little could be done to change these situations.
 As a result, many more of us understand or have experience of mental health issues.
 Yet still, many people under stress don’t reach out to others.
 They may be concerned about burdening others with their problems or are afraid of appearing “weak” by asking for help or support.
 They could be frustrated or upset or might only be able to communicate in angry outbursts.
 Meanwhile, friends and family sometimes feel uncomfortable when someone reaches out because they simply don’t know how to help or what to do.

 Having someone who genuinely listens to them can play a critical role in reducing and managing their stress.